Scotland in Summer

 Whereas at dusk, the fading lights creates the illusion of looking onto to a colourful, romantic painting.
 The purples, greens and pinks of the sunset soften the edges of this ancient castle, which rests on the spot where three lochs meet.
 Your mind can’t help but wander back to warm summer evenings, centuries ago, picturing the Lords and Ladies of Kintail hosting grand banquets with loud music and even louder jovialities.

 If you are a keen photographer this might just be the photo of the holiday!
 The castle’s car park is the perfect spot to get a fantastic sunset shot with the castle in the foreground.
 The nearby Balmacara Mains is a great place to stay if you are planning a late evening visit to the castle.
+We reguarly book this hotel for Best Scottish Tours guests.
 Breakfast in the conservatory overlooking Loch Alsh and the Isle of Skye really is something special.

 Hiking and walking in Scotland is growing in popularity every year because there are so many different regions offering beautiful rural routes.
 Even though we are a small country, there are a huge number of hikes, trails and easy walks all over Scotland.
 Our Welsh and English neighbours are starting to have an issue with overcrowding in Snowdonia and the Lake District… but for us there are great walks everywhere you go!
 This means it is unlikely you will find that your route is overly busy as long as you avoid Ben Nevis (our largest mountain).
 We really are lucky in this respect.

 Nothing beats a cool breeze on your back as you enjoy a woodland walk on a hot summers day - we would recommend a visit to the Rothimurchus Estate.
 I would happily spend a whole day here, wandering through the beautiful Caledionian Pine woods of the Cairngorms.
-You could also take a look at our 7 Day Best of Scotland Tour with Walking, departing June 2022.
+You could also take a look at our 7 Day Best of Scotland Tour with Walking.